whomble/Aluminium_CNC/README.md

 | Total | a lot | 322€ |

 In addition you need to find something to build the base on like aluminium extrusion, if you can found from second hand it can cost something like 40€ otherwise it's more like 80€.
 Even if it looks stiff 2020 extrusion from 3D printer can bend en vibrate with this type of machine so I'll recommand to use at least 30mm thick aluminuim extrusion.
-You will also need 8mm thick aluminium plate about 200*200mm again if you can found some from second hand it can be really cheap.
+You will also need 8mm thick aluminium plate about 200 * 200mm again if you can found some from second hand it can be really cheap.
+T nut for aluminium extrusion could be added to the list (to fix the linear rails) but it's quite expensive and there isn't much load in this direction so i've 3D printed my own and add m3 inserts

 Some more commun supply are also needed like heat shrink tube, solder, wires (I use wires from old RJ45 cable it can handle something like 5A without a problem, its free nd easly accessible).